Powered flight had barely advanced past infancy by 1914, when the

 Click on a poster to launch the gallery.

 This German poster, featuring an Albatros D.V, advertises a Munich exhibition of war booty captured by German forces.
 The artist was Julius Ussy Engelhard.
 Born in Indonesia in 1883, he died in Munich in 1964.
 (Library of Congress)

-When World War I started in Europe, the United States was woefully unprepared for an air war, with a mere six airplanes in its military.
+This German poster depicts an Albatros D.V.
+(Library of Congress) When World War I started in Europe, the United States was woefully unprepared for an air war, with a mere six airplanes in its military.
 By the time America entered the war in April 1917, that number had increased to around 200.
 Obviously, it still needed more airplanes—and men to fly them.
 In this poster by artist Charles Livingston Bull, an American bald eagle takes on a black eagle of Germany.
 Bull had studied wildlife and taxidermy before the war, making this a natural subject matter for him.

 (Library of Congress) The action, in a poster by Otho Cushing, appears to be in training, which was dangerous enough for fledgling pilots.
 Illustrator Cushing joined the Army Air Service in 1917 as a captain and worked to camouflage airfields in Europe.

 (Library of Congress) With this piece, artist Warren Keith appealed to his audience’s patriotism and sense of adventure while also pointing out the appeal of a steady paycheck.
 The Nevada native had been an illustrator for the Hearst newspapers in San Francisco before relocating to New York.
 He drowned in Nevada in 1920.